Yu-Gi-Oh! The Movie: Pyramid of Light: Home media

+The film was released on DVD and VHS on November 16, 2004.

-The film debuted on the Blu-ray format in the United States for the first time on 8 October 2019.
+The film debuted on the Blu-ray format in the United States for the first time on October 8, 2019.

+Box office

-Box officeYu-Gi-Oh! – The Movie: Pyramid of Light opened at 2,411 screens across the U.S. and made a theater screen average of $3,934.
+Yu-Gi-Oh! – The Movie: Pyramid of Light opened at 2,411 screens across the U.S. and made a theater screen average of $3,934.
 By the end of the weekend, it made $9,485,494 and place #4 on the Box Office Top 10 behind Collateral, The Princess Diaries 2: Royal Engagement, and Alien vs. Predator, which opened up on the same day and took the #1 position.
 It is currently the #3 Japanese animated film in the US Box Office, after Pokémon: The First Movie and Pokémon: The Movie 2000.
 The film grossed $19,765,868 in the United States and Canada, with only $29,170,410 worldwide, making it a box-office bomb compared to the success of the first three Pokémon films dubbed by the same company.

 Critical reception

-The film was met with poor reception from critics.
-Criticism likened it to the Pokémon films in that it was only appropriate for fans of the franchise.
-Rotten Tomatoes ranked the film 68th in the "100 Worst Reviewed Films of the 2000s", with a rating of 5%, based on 66 reviews while the consensus reads, "Don't watch the TV show or play the card game?
-Then this movie is not for you."
-The film was the lowest-rated animated film on Metacritic until it was surpassed by 2017's The Emoji Movie, with an average of 15 out of 100, meaning "overwhelming dislike", based on 18 reviews.
 On Rotten Tomatoes, it is the second lowest-rated animated film of the 2000s behind Happily N'Ever After.

 In a retrospective review for the Radio Times Guide to Films, film critic Lucy Barrick awarded the film two stars out of five, describing the narrative as "largely incomprehensible" and the animation as "bog-standard".

 Fathom Events re-releases

-On 1 February 2018, it was announced by Fathom Events and 4K Media Inc. that the film would be getting a remastered re-release in 800 American theaters through 11 to 12 March.
+On February 1, 2018, it was announced by Fathom Events and 4K Media Inc. that the film would be getting a remastered re-release in 800 American theaters through March 11 to 12.

 In October 2018, a trailer for the Remasters preview for the current Yu-Gi-Oh anime, Yu-Gi-Oh!
-VRAINS, was shown alongside the film, in which the Yu-Gi-Oh film is on Blu-ray, which came out on 8 October 2018.
+VRAINS, was shown alongside the film, in which the Yu-Gi-Oh film is on Blu-ray, which came out on October 8, 2018.